TylerAudet/722/README.md

   ${trim_dir}/${base}_R1_SE.fastq.gz \
   ${trim_dir}/${base}_R2_PE.fastq.gz \
   ${trim_dir}/${base}_R2_SE.fastq.gz \
-  ILLUMINACLIP:${adapter}:2:30:10:2 \ #ILLUMINACLIP:${adapter}:2:30:10:2 Gives the window to search for adapters and the location of my adapter file
-  LEADING:5 \ #This tells Trimmomatic to cut off the first and last 5 basepares if they fall below my quality threshold TRAILING:5 \ #Same as above
-  MAXINFO:35:0.5 \ #MAXINFO:35:0.5 This is the balance between the minimum length I want a read to be and the error rate MINLEN:36 \ #This is the minimum length of a read that will be kept AVGQUAL:20 #This is the minimum quality to be kept
+  ILLUMINACLIP:${adapter}:2:30:10:2 \
+  LEADING:5 \
+  TRAILING:5 \
+  MAXINFO:35:0.5 \
+  MINLEN:36 \
+  AVGQUAL:20

 done

+#ILLUMINACLIP:${adapter}:2:30:10:2 Gives the window to search for adapters and the location of my adapter file
+#LEADING:5 This tells Trimmomatic to cut off the first 5 basepares if they fall below my quality threshold
+#TRAILING:5 This tells Trimmomatic to cut off the last 5 basepares if they fall below my quality threshold
+#MAXINFO:35:0.5 This is the balance between the minimum length I want a read to be and the error rate
+#MINLEN:36 This is the minimum length of a read that will be kept
+#AVGQUAL:20 This is the minimum quality to be kept, any reads with quality below 20 are trimmed out

 ````

 After this I run the outputs through `fastqc` and `multiqc` again.
-The adapter contamination has been removed, however there are still a number of 6mer repetitive sequences.
-I also notice that the aximum sequence length is 151.
-Although my sequences were supposed to be 150bp in length, Genome Quebec sendan extra basepair on each read.
-This extra basepar could be a part of the problem.

-I decided to try two other trimming programs to see if any will result in no 6mer repetitive sequences.
+Multiqc says the adapter contamination has been removed, however there are still a number of 6mer repetitive sequences that may indicate some adapters were not fully removed.
+I also notice that the maximum sequence length is 151.
+Although my sequences were supposed to be 150bp in length, Genome Quebec sends an extra basepair on each read.
+This extra basepair could be influencing the ability for trimmomatic to identify adapter fragments.
+For this reason I decided to try two other trimming programs to see if any will result in no 6mer repetitive sequences.
 I choose bbduk and trim galore because they are the two I have seen in the literature other than Trimmomatic.

 ### Trim_galore ###

 Trim Galore is a wrapper for cutadapt.
-Cutadapt trims adapters but dies not quality trim, trim_galore integrates fastqc to trim for quality as well.
+Cutadapt trims adapters but does not quality trim, trim_galore integrates fastqc to trim for quality as well.
 After a first pass, there is still 151 basepairs for some reads, and 6mer contamination in all reads.
 So the script below was used to first run it through to hard trim to 150bp, and then screen for adapters and quality.
 The output still had 6mer contamination and lower quality than Trimmomatic, which makes it an unideal fit for this pipeline.

 ````
 #!/bin/bash